ABOUT

 In 2010, Lindsay discovered the power of connecting young people directly to nature and the serious implications for creating successful learning pathways for youth in alternative education programs.
 In this work Lindsay traveled for nearly a decade, nationally and internationally, focusing on underserved populations, juveniles in the justice system.
 In 2013, she founded the Earthworks Institute for expeditionary learning, a nonprofit to serve those who lacked exposure to healthy outdoor opportunities.

-As a consultant and as a mental health counselor, Lindsay applies her experience to assist individuals, professionals and organizations alike in engaging the power of nature to support emotional health and wellness.
-Whether it be through psychotherapy work (supervised under the practice of Meghan L. Fox PsyD.), consulting, or as a field guide, her work has reached a diversity of people across cultures, races and income-levels.
+As a consultant and as a clinical expert in Nature Based Therapy, Lindsay applies her experience and counseling acumen to assist individuals, professionals and organizations alike in engaging the power of nature to support emotional health and wellness.
+Whether it be through psychotherapy, training, or as a field guide, her work has reached a diversity of people across cultures, races and income-levels.

 Thinking about a healing journey of your own?